csdms/babelizer/README.rst

 Input file
 **********

-The *babelizer* requires a single, *toml*-formatted, input file that describes the library you would like to wrap.
+The *babelizer* requires a single *toml*-formatted input file that describes the library to wrap.
 This file is typically named *babel.toml*.
-An example of a blank *babel.toml* file,
+An example of a blank *babel.toml* file:

 .. code:: toml